cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

                --nova-attach-new-volume vdc=1TB \
                $MACHINE_NAME

 This will spawn a new machine.
 You can check the boot status either in the OpenStack GUI or via `nova list`.
-The `cmsbuild` key used is available from the cmsbuild user AFS account.
+The `cmsbuild` key used is the ssh key available from the cmsbuild user AFS account.
 Of course you should change the name of the machine (`<cmsbuildXX>` in the example) use a current image and flavor.

 ### Deleting a slave